-Africa is home to 25 per cent of the world’s population, accounting for between 3-5 percent of direct Foreign Direct Investment (FDI).
+Do you want to invest in North Africa?
+Well, Africa is home to 25 per cent of the world’s population, accounting for between 3-5 percent of direct Foreign Direct Investment (FDI).

 With the African Continental Free Trade Area (AfCFTA) agreement currently taking shape, the World Bank estimates that it will create the largest free trade area in the world based on the number of participating countries.

-The pact connects 1.3 billion people across 55 countries with a combined Gross Domestic Product (GDP) of US$3.4 trillion.
 It has the potential to lift 30 million people out of extreme poverty, but achieving its full potential will depend on putting in place significant policy reforms and trade facilitation measures.

-With the conversations underway to cement the pact, the United Nations Statistics Division (UNSD) subdivided the African continent into five regions, Northern Africa, Central or Middle Africa, Southern Africa, East Africa, and Western Africa.
+With the conversations underway to cement the pact, the United Nations Statistics Division (UNSD) subdivided the African continent into five regions, North Africa, Central or Middle Africa, Southern Africa, East Africa, and Western Africa.

 Northern Africa has seven countries namely Algeria, Egypt, Libya, Morocco, Sudan, Tunisia, and Western Sahara.